prayagnshah/Sound-Extraction/README.md

     -span, Span of the audio file.
 Extracted audio files will not span to 3 minutes if the original file is shorter.
     -e, Extension of the audio file (.wav or .flac).
 If your original audio files are flac then you need to use ".wav".
 Default is flac.
     -slice, Slice the audio file in smaller segments/chunks.
 Default is 10 seconds.
+    -start_date, Start date of the diel information.
+Format should be YYYY-MM-DD.
+    -end_date, End date of the diel information.
+Format should be YYYY-MM-DD.
+    -lat, Latitude value of the site.
+    -lon, Longitude value of the site.
+    -timezone, Timezone of the site.
+Format should be "Canada/Atlantic".
+To get the list of timezone names: https://gist.github.com/prayagnshah/0280d0bde382857a6a21d8b6dc261534
+    -sample_size, Sample size of the diel information.
+This will provide you with specific number of categories of the diel information.

 We can see the arguments list by using the following command: